0xnitz/Minecraft-Auto-Fisher/README.md

 # Minecraft-Auto-Fisher

-This is my first git use ever, so be a little kind :)
+This is my first time using git :)

 Usage:
 -Start up you minecraft world and throw a fishing line into a body of water.